 The RDA was created to partner with others in the “heavy lifting” required to develop the infrastructure that will make Northwest Indiana economically vibrant.
 The legislation that created the RDA directs us to focus on our region’s collective assets.
 These regional assets are interrelated as the basic building blocks of a local economy that must become globally competitive.

 The RDA has committed $8 million annually in funds to match local contributions to rail expansion in Northwest Indiana.
 We are committed to construction of the West Lake Corridor rail line.
-Phase 1 of this project, which would extend South Shore commuter rail service from Hammond to the Munster area, has been estimated at $571 million.
-The federal government will cover half the cost if a local match can be generated.
+Phase 1 of this project, which would extend South Shore commuter rail service from Hammond to the Munster area, has been estimated at $816 million.
+The federal government is expected to cover half the cost if a local match can be generated.

 Construction of Phase 1 would create an estimated 5,000 jobs.
 If completed by 2022, the West Lake Corridor trains are projected to have a ridership of more than 5,000 within ten years.
 These riders would import approximately $147 million in salaries from Chicago each year, generating economic growth in Northwest Indiana and increased tax revenues for the state.
 Building the train will also reduce congestion, improve air quality and, combined with Indiana’s low tax rates, make the region extremely attractive to people working in Chicago.